West TV Family Handbook

 If you have concerns at any other time during the year, please call or email your child’s teacher immediately.
 It is better to deal with a small concern than to wait until it becomes a major problem.

 The West TV staff and PTC work hard to make sure families know what is happening at school.
-Most announcements, newsletters, and school community-related flyers are sent home via email on Fridays.
-Emails from School Messenger service are from WSTV-COMMUNICATIONS or Smore – an online newsletter format.
+Most announcements, newsletters, and school community-related flyers are sent home via email.
+Emails are sent by ParentSquare from West TV.
 Please be sure to check your junk or spam folders.
 Occasionally paper reminders or fliers are sent home and it’s a good idea to check backpacks on a daily basis.